BananaFudgkins/dejajackson.me/mysite/content/_index.md

 draft: true
 ---

-I'm Deja Jackson, an iOS software engineer.
-I have been making iOS apps since middle school.
-I also have a deep interest in politics and public policy with a specific focus on public health policy.
+I am passionate about technology and using public policy to achieve positive change.
 I am constantly seeking opportunities to combine these two interests.